Team-Nando/Tutorial-DERHostingCapacity-0-dss_python/README.md

 ## Run Part 0

-* You can download the source code (the .zip file will do) using the green `<> CODE` button at the top or clone the entire repository to your local drive using GitHub Desktop.
-If you downloaded the code, unzip the file.

-* Run Jupyter Notebook (it will open a tab on your browser).
-Upload "main.ipynb" and click on the uploaded file.
-In the new tab, go through the tutorial by running each cell accordingly (use the "play" button on the left).
+Make sure you have installed Anaconda, the dss_python module, etc. as specified above.
+Otherwise, you will not be able to go through the tutorial.

+1. Download all the files using the green **`<> Code`** button at the top right.
+   - You will get a ZIP file with a folder that contains all the files.
+   - Unzip the file an place the folder somewhere in your computer/laptop.
+3. To open the Jupyter notebook file (extension **`ipynb`**) you need to:
+   - Open Anaconda Navigator
+   - Click on Launch Jupyter notebook (it will open in your browser)
+   - Upload the unzipped folder (with all the corresponding files) to Jupyter Notebook (the location is up to you)
+   - Go inside the folder and open the **`ipynb`** file

+All the tutorial instructions will be in the **`ipynb`** file.

+Enjoy!

 ## Credits